tzhu2001/easy_rez/README.txt

 rez-release

 # NOTE:  As version 1.0.0 has already been tagged in Github, REZ will warn you that the tag operation has failed,
-#        This can be safely ignored as this is only a test.
+#        and that the release has been interrupted.
+This can be safely ignored as tool has been released.

 ******************************************